Prevention Task Force

 - Adrienne Cromwell, Director of Advising, Study Abroad Office

-- Amy Gauthier, Senior Associate Director,Department of Housing & Residential Education
+- Amy Gauthier, former Senior Associate Director,Department of Housing & Residential Education

 - Cindy Fraga Rizo, Assistant Professor, School of Social Work

 - Claire Poindexter & Kaila Eckstein, Co-Chairs, One Act student organization

 - Cricket Lane, Assistant Athletic Director for Student-Athlete Development, Athletics

 - Elizabeth Davidson & Anna Taylor, Co-Chairs, Project Dinah